aryanpnd/kotlin-practice-university/readme.md

 - **Assignments**: More complex problems or projects that apply the concepts learned.
 - **Notes**: Markdown files (`.md`) summarizing key concepts or explanations for the day's lessons.

+## 🛠️ Pre-Push Hook

+This repository is configured with a Git `pre-push` hook that automatically deletes all `.jar` files before pushing the code to the remote repository.
+This helps in keeping the repository clean by ensuring that compiled files are not accidentally committed.
+The hook is located in the `.git/hooks/` directory and is executed each time you run `git push`.

 ## 🚀 Getting Started